01What is a virtual career fair?

 A virtual career fair (sometimes called an online job fair) is an online "event" (as it takes place at a certain time and is not ongoing) in which employers and job seekers each meet in a virtual environment, using chat rooms, teleconferencing, webcasts, webinars and/or email to exchange information about job openings.
 Job seekers upload resumes and may be matched with employers or may simply browse companies’ “booths.”
 Like a non-virtual job fair, a virtual job fair has a limited duration.

-02Does a virtual job fair only have virtual (or work at home) jobs?
+02Does a virtual job fair only have remote (or work from home) jobs?

 No. In fact, depending on the employers participating, it may have very few work at home jobs.
 However, the fact that a virtual career fair may target no particular, or a very large, geographic area can be an advantage for employers seeking remote-based employees.
 A virtual job fair may receive job seekers from all over the country or the world, so companies only looking for employees near their locations may have to eliminate qualified candidates due to location.
 A company seeking employees to work from home would have fewer geographic restrictions.